-- Graduate assistants will be designated as:
+- Graduate assistants are designated as:

 - Research Assistants.
 Research assistants apply research concepts, practices, or methods of scholarship by conducting experiments, analyzing data, presenting findings, collaborating with others in preparing publications, or conducting institutional research for an academic or administrative unit.

-- Each year the Graduate Council will determine and announce the maximum and minimum monthly assistantship stipends for the following year (August 16 - August 15).
+- Each year the Graduate Council will determine the minimum monthly assistantship stipends for the following year (August 16 - August 15).

 - Appointment as a graduate assistant does not give faculty status; an assistant's status is that of a graduate student.
 As such, the assistant is expected to abide by regulations pertaining to such students.

-- On the basis of Illinois law, a student whose native language is not English must demonstrate competence in spoken English in order to be appointed a graduate teaching assistant engaging in oral classroom instruction (unless the language of instruction is not English).
-A minimum score of 50 on either the Speaking Proficiency English Assessment Kit (SPEAK) administered at NIU or the Test of Spoken English (TSE) has been set by the university for this purpose.
-Departments desiring to require higher TSE scores are free to do so.
+- On the basis of Illinois law, a student whose native language is not English must demonstrate competence in spoken English in order to be appointed a graduate teaching assistant engaging in oral instruction (unless the language of instruction is not English).
+A minimum score of 50 on the Speaking Proficiency English Assessment Kit (SPEAK) administered at NIU has been set by the university for this purpose.
+Alternatively, a speaking subset score of 24 on the TOEFL or 7 on the IELTS may establish competency.
+Departments desiring to require higher scores are free to do so.

 - The State of Illinois mandates that no state agency (including a state university) may initially employ or retain in employment any individual who is in default on an educational loan for a period of six months or more and in the amount of $600 or more unless a satisfactory loan repayment arrangement is made no later than six months after the start of employment.
 As defined in Public Act 85-827 (paragraph 3552a), an educational loan includes any student loan made possible through funding from the State of Illinois or any other loan from public funds from Illinois or elsewhere, made for the purpose of financing an individual's attendance at an institution of higher education.
 In order to comply with the Act, every university employee must sign a written statement declaring whether he or she is in default as described above.
 The statement is contained on the Personal Data Form.
 If in default, the student must, in order to retain the assistantship for more than six months, make a "satisfactory repayment arrangement" with the lender/guarantor.
 The act specifies that a "satisfactory" repayment arrangement may not exceed 20 percent of the gross monthly income of the borrower.

-- Illinois statute (Illinois School Code 5/30-17.1, "Scholarships-Draft Registration" requires students receiving state funded financial aid (i.e., tuition waiver scholarship associated with a graduate assistantship appointment) submit Selective Service Registration Compliance documentation to the university.
+- Illinois statute (Illinois School Code 5/30-17.1, "Scholarships-Draft Registration") requires students receiving state funded financial aid (i.e., tuition waiver scholarship associated with a graduate assistantship appointment) submit Selective Service Registration Compliance documentation to the university.

 Approved by Graduate Council, May 4, 1992

-Amended by Graduate Council, November 1, 1993; June 29, 2010; February 6, 2012
+Amended by Graduate Council, November 1, 1993; June 29, 2010; February 6, 2012; April 7, 2014